The issue of fame

 This was presented as counter-cultural, and it may have been such at some point.
 However, it fits with another conversation where a business owner had individual contributors wear ties, managers wear a suit and tie, and the owner wore a suit and no tie.
 Last I seriously checked in, the professional jobseeker fashion was for men not to wear ties.

-I might mention, by the way, that when something is taking credit for being countercultural, it's usually a mainstream fashion before too long.
+I might mention, by the way, that when someone bright is taking credit for being countercultural, it's usually a mainstream fashion before too long.

 Last example for now: it is presented that violin-making is a "fossil trade."
 This trade may be mostly or exclusively practiced by violinists; I doubt I could produce a decent violin personally unless I had enough exposure to recognize good and bad-quality violins.
 Possibly I could learn enough to be a luthier without developing the level of skill appropriate to public performance; but I rather guess that takes less practice to be able to perform well in public than to be in a position to make a good violin.
 And on that score, I met or heard of one luthier, introducing violin-making as a "fossil trade", and then the count quickly escalated to something like half a dozen.
 On which point I suggest that it's a turn in fashion, and the number of people embracing the new fashion is chiefly limited by the fact that most people have never been trained to play a violin.
 (I've never, to my recollection, heard a musician say, "I play the violin but I am not interested in becoming a luthier.")

 There is something about the theology of icons in Orthodoxy that looms so large that I missed something.

 In one passage that I have never heard Orthodox quote, Herod dressed royally, gave a stunningly good speech, and the people who were listening shouted "The voice of a god and not a man!" and when he accepts this praise and fails to give God glory, God infests him with worms and kills him.